Skip to main content

 • “Infinitely replayable (or almost).”

-• “'Simply Chess' has so much replayability in terms of paths and playstyles.”
+• “Simply Chess has so much replayability in terms of paths and playstyles.”

-• “Locked paths encourage new game plus playthroughs in order to see so much more, but the story doesn't offer much towards replayability.”
+• “Locked paths encourage new game plus playthroughs in order to see much more, but the story doesn't offer much towards replayability.”

 • “Despite slight balance problems (nerf white), chess offers endless replayability, and 'Simply Chess' has escalating AI which offers a challenge for new players.”